 Attaching castors for feet allows easy movement and will reduce the imprint on the carpet.
-Because that’s never fun is it?
-Read: Lynsey Queen of Clean shares genius hack to remove furniture carpet dents using ice
+Because that's never fun is it?
+Read Lynsey Queen of Clean's genius hack to remove furniture carpet dents using ice.

 Perhaps you have a piece that has served you well for years in a living room or bedroom but you wish to give it a makeover fit for a child's room.
 Painting patterns on the front of the drawers is enough to totally revamp the look.
 If you are artisitic you may be able to draw the patterns on first freehand, alternatively you can make a stencil using card or source one to buy.

 You can keep costs ultra low by using sample pots to carry out this savvy furniture makeover – making it cheerful and cheap at the same time.